TIRPClo/Complete-Time-Intervals-Related-Patterns-Mining/README.md

 - Output:
   - The output format of all methods is identical (exaplined in [Output](#Output) in detail)
-  - All methods write to the output file one TIRP at a time (i.e., as soon as a new TIRP is discovered, it is appended to the output of the algorithm), using the exact same code and objects
+  - All methods write to the output file one TIRP at a time, using the exact same code and objects

 ## Datasets
 - **_Location_**: All the datasets which have been used for TIRPClo's evaluation are available [here](Datasets)